ruiqi7/repentance-part-1/README.md

 ### 2.3 Characters

 - Main Character : Brave but clueless, they understand that the heirloom is of great importance, they also hold great curiosity towards the strange location as well as towards the heirloom.
-- Monster : There are three monsters, these represent the victim family:
+- Monster : There are three monsters, these represent the victim family
   - Parent : Chases if the player is too close
   - Parent : Teleports randomly
   - Child : Hide and seek, the player needs to hide
-- NPC : These can be encountered in the maze, they can either help or increase the difficulty of the game.
+- NPC : These can be encountered in the maze, they can either help the player or increase the difficulty of the game.

 #### 2.3.1 Monster Drafting
 <p align="center">